 Here are a few more healthy recipes that you might enjoy!

 Did you make this easy cod recipe?
-It would mean so much to me if you would rate it below the recipe card and tag me in your creation on Instagram so I can admire your work! @RecipeHippie
+It would mean so much to me if you would rate it in the recipe card and tag me in your creation on Instagram so I can admire your work! @RecipeHippie

 Healthy Oven Baked Cod Recipe